-NHTSA estimates that increasing seat belt use can reduce crash fatalities by up to 45 percent in cars and 60 percent in light trucks.
-Every one percent increase in seat belt use translates into 2.8 million more Americans buckled up, 250 additional lives saved and 4,000 fewer serious injuries annually.
+NHTSA estimates that increasing seat belt use can reduce crash fatalities by up to forty-five (45%) percent in cars and sixty (60%) percent in light trucks.
+Every one percent increase in seat belt use translates into 2.8 million more Americans buckled up, two hundred and fifty (250) additional lives saved and four thousand (4,000) fewer serious injuries annually.

-Impaired driving-related deaths account for 28 percent of all traffic fatalities annually.
-Driving impaired is one of the most often committed crimes in America, affecting 1 in 3 citizens annually, resulting in 1 fatality every 50 minutes, 29 deaths every day and more than 10,400 fatalities annually.
+Impaired driving-related deaths account for thirty-two (32) percent of all traffic fatalities annually.
+Driving impaired is one of the most often committed crimes in America, affecting 1 in 3 citizens annually, resulting in 1 fatality every forty-eight (48) minutes, thirty (30) deaths every day and more than ten thousand and eight hundred (10,800) fatalities annually.
+Impaired motorcyclists account for twenty-nine (29) percent of all motorcyclist drivers involved in a fatality which is the single highest category of driver vehicle type involved in fatal crashes.
+Alcohol involvement also affected pedestrian fatalities which either for the driver or for the pedestrian was reported in forty-eight (48) percent of the traffic crashes that resulted in pedestrian fatalities.

-Based on over 10 years of research, NHTSA and its partners have determined that conducting traffic enforcement with highly visible publicity and advertising is the most effective way to influence audiences to buckle up and deter impaired driving.
+Based on over ten (10) years of research, NHTSA and its partners have determined that conducting traffic enforcement with highly visible publicity and advertising is the most effective way to influence audiences to buckle up and deter impaired driving.

 NHTSA's national communications plan supports the agency's policy and program priorities.
-High visibility enforcement for seat belt use and impaired driving prevention is the cornerstone of the national plan.
-NHTSA recommends that States and local communities also implement high visibility enforcement (HVE) as the foundation of their communications efforts and build around their key enforcement periods.
+High visibility enforcement (HVE) for seat belt use and impaired driving prevention is the cornerstone of the national plan.
+NHTSA recommends that States and local communities also implement HVE as the foundation of their communications efforts and build around their key enforcement periods.
 Based on numerous years of experience working at the national and state levels, NHTSA has developed recommendations for communications strategy and tactical plans for state and local partners to effectively promote traffic safety year-round.